next-book/dev-book/content/economy.md

 Every day our garments become more assimilated to ourselves, receiving the impress of the wearer’s character, until we hesitate to lay them aside without such delay and medical appliances and some such solemnity even as our bodies.
 No man ever stood the lower in my estimation for having a patch in his clothes; yet I am sure that there is greater anxiety, commonly, to have fashionable, or at least clean and unpatched clothes, than to have a sound conscience.
 But even if the rent is not mended, perhaps the worst vice betrayed is improvidence.
-I sometimes try my acquaintances by such tests as this⁠—Who could wear a patch, or two extra seams only, over the knee?
+I sometimes try my acquaintances by such tests as this—Who could wear a patch, or two extra seams only, over the knee?
 Most behave as if they believed that their prospects for life would be ruined if they should do it.
 It would be easier for them to hobble to town with a broken leg than with a broken pantaloon.
 Often if an accident happens to a gentleman’s legs, they can be mended; but if a similar accident happens to the legs of his pantaloons, there is no help for it; for he considers, not what is truly respectable, but what is respected.